MetLife x Upwise: Demystifying

 Upwise stands out for its use of gamification and challenges to help users track progress and build financial confidence.
 These features keep users engaged while making goal-setting central to their financial journey.

 MetLife has since repositioned Upwise to focus more on retirement benefits, shifting away from its original emphasis on financial stability through savings and spending habits.
-However, the "Money for Couples" initiative we developed has continued internally at MetLife as a separate effort, independent of the Upwise brand.
+However, the "Money for Couples" initiative has continued internally at MetLife as a separate effort, independent of the Upwise brand.

 ©️ Claire Lorman 2025